SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

     <figcaption>First, reviews are treated as sentences and used to create sentence embeddings.
 Each game is then "embedded" as the mean vector formed by its most relevant reviews.</figcaption>
 </figure>
 The final game embeddings and similarly made tag embeddings can be visualized with tensorflow <a href="http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json">here</a>.
+With this visualization you can select a game on the point cloud or by typing its name and the program will return a list of the closest games.
+Keep in mind that the "proximity" is calculated on 100 dimensions, this is why although close in reality, games may not appear next to each other in the 3D projection.
+The closer games are to each other, the more similar are the ways their respective base of player talk about them.
+Although their is a loss of information when reducing a game to the average of its review vectors, we hope to still be able to classify the games by this kind of proximity.

 ## Classification with K-means clustering
 We used K-means to make a simple classification from our game embeddings.
 After a bit of trial and error with different seeds and cluster number, we settled on a 20 cluster classification that produced fairly satisfying results.
 We used the silhouette score to determine the good number of clusters, but we also chose a high number for more variety.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
-Id you know your games well, you see that the classification worked pretty well, but there are undoubtedly some oddities.
+If you know your games well, you see that the classification worked pretty well, but there are undoubtedly some oddities.

 ## Machine learning tools used: presentation